Dog Bite Compensation Claims

 If you or someone you know has been attacked by a dog then you may be able to claim compensation.
 This applies to dog attacks in public as well as inside the home.
 If you have been attacked or bitten by a dog then you may be able to pursue a claim.
 This would be against the dog’s owner or whoever was responsible for the animal at that time of the attack, for example a dog walker.

-In order to proceed with your claim, make sure you get the owner’s contact details, as well as any witnesses'.
-Consider reporting the incident to the police – this can help the case of any potential future victims.
-The majority of people who own a dog will have either home insurance or dedicated pet insurance – if your dog bite compensation claim is successful, the payout should be from the dog owner’s insurance company.
+In order to proceed with your claim, make sure you get the owner’s contact details and those of any witnesses.
+You should consider reporting the incident to the police too (this can also help the case of any potential future victims).
+The majority of people who own a dog will have home insurance or dedicated pet insurance – if your dog bite compensation claim is successful, the pay-out should be from the dog owner’s insurance company.

 For your claim to be successful, you will need evidence that the owner or whoever was in charge of the dog at the time of the attack should have known that the dog was dangerous and failed to control or restrain it.
 This is more prevalent with particular breeds as the Dangerous Dogs Act of 1991 specifies certain dog breeds must be muzzled in public under.